ivinodpatil2000/zf-web/README.md

 > [zf3-web](https://github.com/zendframework/zf3-web/) repository, which is an
 > Expressive-based application.

-Zend Framework Website, v2.0
+Zend Framework Website, v2.0:
 ============================

 This is the next incarnation of the Zend Framework website, written using ZF2.

-Installation
+Installation:
 ------------

 First step is grabbing dependencies.
 Run the following: